+- 5. Replace the hard drives/SSDs.

+- Ensure that you reinstall the hard drives/SSDs in their original locations.

 - 6. Reinstall the cooling shroud.

+- 7. Install the SD card(s).

-- 7. Close the blade.
+- 8. Close the blade.

-- 8. Remove the plastic I/O connector covers from the back of the blade.
+- 9. Remove the plastic I/O connector covers from the back of the blade.

-- 9. Install the blade in the enclosure.
+- 10. Install the blade in the enclosure.

-- 10. Import your new or existing iDRAC Enterprise license.
-For more information, see the iDRAC7 User's Guide at support.dell.com/manuals.
+- 11. Import your new or existing iDRAC Enterprise license.
+For more information, see the iDRAC7 User's Guide, at support.dell.com/manuals.